-Tampa Bay, FL – A Florida family seeks justice after their son Jason Westcott, was killed by members of a SWAT team, during a raid on his house that yielded only $2.00 worth of marijuana.
+A Florida family seeks justice after their son Jason Westcott, was killed by members of a SWAT team, during a “drug raid” on his house which yielded only $2.00 worth of marijuana.

 An ‘internal investigation’ absolved officers of any wrongdoing though police only found .02 grams of marijuana in Westcott’s home.

 “They have IA, they have internal investigations but when you police yourself, you have that veil of concern by the outsider,” said attorney T.J.
 Grimaldi.

 On Tuesday, attorney T.J.
 Grimaldi, representing the family of Westcott, informed the city that family would be filing a lawsuit, after finding numerous “glaring inconsistencies” in police statements in the aftermath of the killing.

 “We have developed and seen what we view to be significant inconsistencies with the way that the police department portrayed this case from the get-go all the way to its conclusion,” he said.
 “We have put the city and the police department on notice that we are going to be filing a lawsuit,” Grimaldi said.

 Westcott became the target of an intense drug trafficking investigation after a confidential informant led investigators to believe that Westcott was a dealer, as opposed to the casual cannabis smoker he was in reality.
 The informant has since gone public and admitted that he was lying to police in the case.

 According to the Tampa Bay Times report:

 A 50-year-old felon and drug addict, Ronnie “Bodie” Coogle, was the principal Tampa Police Department informer against at least five suspects this year.
 He conducted nine undercover operations.
 In their probable-cause affidavits, his handlers called him reliable.
 Even Tampa’s police chief praised his “track record.”